 The employer may still be liable to the main contractor for the cost of supplying and installing the steel and the contractor would in turn be liable to the subcontractor, however, there is no contractual link between the employer and subcontractor and therefore no obligation for the employer to pay the subcontractor due to the contractor’s insolvency.
 In this situation, the subcontractor would likely have to register its claim as an unsecured creditor with the main contractor’s insolvency practitioner.

-It may be possible for ownership of materials off site to pass from the subcontractor to the main contractor and/or employer, however, the contracts would need to contain a clear mechanism which facilitates this.
+It may be possible for ownership of materials off-site to pass from the subcontractor to the main contractor and/or employer, however, the contracts would need to contain a clear mechanism that facilitates this.
 For example, under JCT contracts, there is an option to include “Listed Items” in the contract.
-These are specified items which become the employer’s property following inclusion in an interim payment, however, care would need to be taken to ensure similar provisions are also included in the subcontract.
+These are specified items that become the employer’s property following inclusion in an interim payment, however, care would need to be taken to ensure similar provisions are also included in the subcontract.

 In the current scenario then, it is unlikely the employer will be able to claim possession of the materials stored at the subcontractor’s premises, unless both the main contract and subcontract contain a mechanism such as that identified above and the materials have been separated and marked for the employer.

 Recommendations for Subcontractors and Suppliers